epwalsh/obsidian.nvim/README.md

     -- Whether to add the output of the node_id_func to new notes in autocompletion.
     -- E.g. "[[Foo" completes to "[[foo|Foo]]" assuming "foo" is the ID of the note. prepend_note_id = true
   },

+  -- Optional, keybindings.
+  keybindings = {
+    -- Overrides the 'gf' keybinding to work on markdown/wiki links within your vault. gf_passthrough = true,
+  },

   -- Optional, customize how names/IDs for new notes are created.